 NAIDOC Week is a dedicated time each year to celebrate the history, achievements and culture of Aboriginal and Torres Strait Islander peoples.
-(The acronym NAIDOC stands for National Aborigines and Islanders Day Observance Committee.)
-This year, NAIDOC takes place from 2–9 July, and the theme is ‘For Our Elders’.
+(The acronym NAIDOC stands for the National Aborigines and Islanders Day Observance Committee.)
+This year, NAIDOC takes place from 7–14 July, and the theme is ‘Keep the Fire Burning!
+Blak, Loud & Proud’.

-To mark the event, Gunditjmara woman Bayley Misfud, Officeworks’ National Indigenous Engagement Lead, chose animals that are significant in Indigenous Australian stories and culture as craft projects.
-As kids create their paper animals to make these NAIDOC Week crafts, they can learn more about Indigenous languages and the animals’ significance in Aboriginal and Torres Strait Islander culture.
+To mark the event, proud Gunditjmara-woman and artist, Bayley Mifsud, chose animals that are significant in Indigenous Australian stories and culture as craft projects.
+As kids create their paper animals to make these NAIDOC Week crafts, they can learn more about First Nations, Indigenous languages and the animals’ significance in Aboriginal and Torres Strait Islander culture.

 Make a Turtle – Gurlibil in Yawuru Language